Hypercubed/smykowski/README.md

 };
 ```

-A more complex eample is an encoder that replaces duplicate values with JSON pointers:
+A more complex examples is an encoder that replaces duplicate values with JSON pointers:

 ```ts
 export const jsonPointer = () => {